 Click the links below to find more information:

 Our department is excited to be able to offer mission trip opportunities to our residents.
 Our upper level residents may take mission trips to areas faced with social, economic and health challenges.
 While assessing and providing the healthcare needs of an international community can present challenges and obstacles, it can also provide unique and rewarding opportunities.
 We strongly feel that experiences from this trip will not only enhance their education, equipping them to surmount future challenges in the medical field, but also to have a significant positive impact on the lives of people and communities in desperate need of medical care.
 Specialists are particularly welcomed as they bring a level of care that is rarely accessible to these populations.
 They are often in demand to care for unique cases and to provide a higher level of training through education for the staff and local medical community.

 This program will be an enriching experience for otolaryngology residents and a boon to those in need.
 We hope you continue to support and encourage our residents in this endeavor.
 Please consider making a gift to the Otolaryngology Resident Mission Fund to help with the residents' trip expenses and purchasing a small instrument set to use on the trips.
 Go online to UMMC's Office of Development or contact them at (601) 815-7469.
 All donors will receive recognition at the annual resident graduation ceremony.

-Dr. Beth Bailey (PGY-5) went to Kenya in August and wrote the following about her trip.
+Dr. Beth Bailey (PGY-5) went to Kenya during her 5th year in residency and wrote the following about her trip.